MidhulaMS/OIBSIP-WEB-DEVELOPMENT-TASK3/README.md

 This project helps reinforce fundamental frontend development skills such as DOM manipulation, event handling, and logical problem-solving.

-#TECHNOLOGIES USED:
+# TECHNOLOGIES USED:

-HTML5 – Structure and layout of the web page
+HTML5 – Structure and layout of the web page.

-CSS3 – Styling and responsive design
+CSS3 – Styling and responsive design.

-JavaScript (ES6) – Temperature conversion logic and interactivity
+JavaScript (ES6) – Temperature conversion logic and interactivity.